 Prague’s Old Town Square must be one of the most enchanting in Europe, and it makes a stunning setting for the main Prague Christmas Market.
 On one side, the fairy-tale Gothic spires of the church of Our Lady before Týn overlook the tree and stalls.
 Opposite, the Old Town Hall, with its 15th century Astronomical Clock and tower on one corner make for a magical backdrop, as does the Baroque church of St Nicholas further along the north side of the Square.

 Once daylight has disappeared and the lights come on around the square for the blue hour, the Market is at its cosiest and most atmospheric.
+It’s also one of the best times to photograph Prague.
 Families climb a glittering staircase to a viewpoint close to the Týn church, and children make a beeline for the animal stable for a chance to pet a donkey, goat or sheep.

 All around, the smells and flavours are as irresistible as the sights.
 Everywhere you sense the warmth staving off the winter cold, from the hot mulled wine to giant roast hams and klobasa sausages, to the sweet comfort food, everything from gingerbread to strudels to traditional Czech trdelnik, a round, sugar-frosted pastry cooked on a spit or stick.
 The bars also have a plentiful stock of Czech beers, possibly among the finest in the world, and medovina, the Czech take on the honey-based liqueur, mead.

 Apart from the food and drink, the markets are a great way to stock up on Christmas presents.
 We found some beautiful traditional wooden toys, Christmas decorations and a characterful ceramic bird called Alfons.
 As we were in Prague at Christmas itself, we had already done most of next year’s present shopping before the end of our Christmas Day!